 Art Director, Videographer, and Graphic Designer

-Gracie Finnigan-Fox, BA

-Professional Research Assistant, University of Colorado School of Medicine, ACCORDS

 Development Process

-The development of the ARNI decision aid followed the principles as outlined in the Ottawa Decision Support Framework and the International Patient Decision Aid Standards (IPDAS).
+The development of the ARNI PtDA followed the principles as outlined in the Ottawa Decision Support Framework and the International Patient Decision Aid Standards (IPDAS).

 Ottawa Decision Support Framework (ODSF)

 The Ottawa Decision Support Framework (ODSF) is an evidence-based, practical, mid-range theory for guiding patients making health or social decisions.
-It uses a three-step process: assess client and practitioner determinants of decisions to identify decision support needs; provide decision support tailored to client needs; and evaluate the decision making process and outcomes.
+It uses a three-step process: assess client and practitioner determinants of decisions to identify decision support needs; provide decision support tailored to client needs; and evaluate the decision-making process and outcomes.

+SECTION I: Sources of Statistics and Information Put Forth in this Decision Aid

 Needs Assessment

+XX WHAT DECISION SUPPORT ALREADY EXISTED?
+XX

+Review of Evidence

-We reviewed the only available phase 3 trial assessing the efficacy of ARNI compared to the prior standard of care, the ACE-I enalapril, in patients with HFrEF: PARADIGM-HF.
-While there have been other studies examining the effects of the ARNI within the context of heart failure, they have not applied directly to our targeted patient population (see summary of risks and benefits for more details).
+The vast majority of data comparing the effect of ACEI versus ARNI on patient outcomes in HFrEF come from the Prospective Comparison of ARNI with ACEI to Determine Impact on Global Mortality and Morbidity in Heart Failure Trial (PARADIGM-HF).
+While there have been other studies examining the effects of the ARNI on patients, they have not applied directly to our targeted patient population (see summary of risks and benefits for more details).
 We focused on outcomes of primary interest to patients, namely mortality, hospitalizations, quality of life, specific side-effects, and burdens of taking the medications.
 We also reviewed the literature on the importance of cost in patient decisions surrounding medical choices (see section on cost inclusion in the decision aid for more details).
-Given the apparent benefit of ARNI on survival with a relatively similar medical side-effect profile, cost is the primary counter-consideration in transitioning patients from ACE-I or ARB to ARNI.
+Given the apparent benefit of ARNI on survival with a relatively similar medical side-effect profile, cost is the primary counter-consideration in transitioning patients from ACEI or ARB to ARNI.

-Review of Evidence

-The consolidation of this evidence, and the resulting patient decision aid, can be found at at www.patientdecisionaid.org (SupportingEvidence.pdf).
+The consolidation of this evidence, and the resulting patient decision aid, can be found at www.patientdecisionaid.org (SupportingEvidence.pdf).

 II.
 Decision Aid Development

-Based on our needs assessment, we developed an initial draft of the paper tool which underwent a process of iterative testing to assure accuracy, readability and lack of bias including:
+Based on our needs assessment, we developed an initial draft of the paper tool which underwent a process of iterative testing to assure accuracy, readability and lack of bias including.

 Interviews with Patients and Health Providers